DuendeInexistente/Cirque/ShortStories/afterparty.md

  “Bugger off.”

 The triton kissed Shemosh’ cheek, “So it makes me feel bad to be *thankful* for it.
-Feels like enabling, you know?”
+Feels like enabling.”

  “Bugger off.”